 10. Stretch, Stretch, Stretch!

-You need to be flexible in crossfit.
+You need to be flexible in crossfit if you want to prevent injuries while crossfit training.
 You may not want to be a Yogi but regardless of your goals in training, a flexible calf muscle is always best to take with you during WODs.
 If you can do other activities which make your muscles more flexible and joints more articulated, then you are doing the right thing.

 For more informations on our Copper Infused Compression Sleeves range, Click Here!